helix-editor/helix/book/src/configuration.md

 ### `[editor.file-picker]` Section

 Sets options for file picker and global search.
-All but the last key listed in the default file-picker configuration below are IgnoreOptions: whether hidden files and files listed within ignore files are ignored by (not visible in) the helix file picker and global search.
-There is also one other key, `max-depth` available, which is not defined by default.
+Ignoring a file means it is not visible in the Helix file picker and global search.

 All git related options are only enabled in a git repository.